ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### Storage
 Azure Blob storage: Storage service for very large objects, such as video files or bitmaps.
+    -  used to store blob type data and acts as an Azure virtual machine disk.

 Azure File storage: File shares that can be accessed and managed like a file server.
+    - Azure Files offers fully managed file shares in the cloud that are accessible via the industry standard Server Message Block (SMB) protocol or Network File System (NFS) protocol

 Azure Queue storage: A data store for queuing and reliably delivering messages between applications.

 Azure Table storage: Table storage is a service that stores non-relational structured data (also known as structured NoSQL data) in the cloud, providing a key/attribute store with a schemaless design.